bethgelab/tools/slurm/visual-studio-code/README.md

 ssh -N -f -L localhost:10100:bg-slurmb-bm-2:$port $username@slurm
 ```

 Finally go in the browser to [localhost:10100](localhost:10100).
-If the setup was done correctly you should see Visual Code.
+If the setup was done correctly you should see Visual Studio Code.